d4rklynk/PYFO/README.md

 # PYFO
 PYFO (Put Your Fedora On) is a post-install script for upstream version of fedora.
-It also aims for hardening Fedora.
+It also focuses on security.

 This script has been tested for Fedora Workstation 37.